DevMarianStack/DiscordBotOpenSrc/README.md

 A: Invite it by using this URL: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot<br>
 Remember to replace **CLIENT_ID** with your bot client ID

-Q: There aren't that many commands here...<br>
-A: Yes, I will only provide a few commands to get you started, maybe adding more later.

-Q: Why the beer with the discord logo?<br>
-A: Because the framework is made so simple that even a drunk guy can set it up.

 # Optional tools